insight-platform/Savant/README.md

 The decoupled nature of adapters also provides better reliability because the failed data source affects the adapter operation, not a framework operation.

+### Dynamic Runtime Parameters Configuration

+Sophisticated ML pipelines can use external knowledge, which helps optimize the results based on additional knowledge from the environment.

+The framework enables dynamic configuration of the pipeline operational parameters with:

+- ingested frame parameters passed in per-frame metadata;
+- Etcd parameters watched and instantly applied;
+- 3rd-party parameters, which are received through user-defined functions.

+### OpenCV CUDA Integration

+Savant supports custom OpenCV CUDA bindings which allow accessing DeepStream's in-GPU frames with a broad range of OpenCV CUDA
+utilities: the feature helps implement highly efficient video transformations, including but not limited to blurring, cropping, clipping, applying banners and graphical elements over the frame, and others.

+To use the functionality, a developer doesn't need anything rather than Python.
+However, the performance is way better than what can be achieved with a naive map/change/unmap approach which is available through standard Nvidia python bindings for DeepStream.

 ### Oriented Bounding Boxes Out Of The Box